Goliath Season 3: A Means to an End

 In Erin Brockovich, a class action is brought against the Pacific Gas and Electric Company for leaking a toxic form of chromium into the ground water of Hinckley, California, which had serious consequences on the health of many of the town’s population (all based on a true story).

-There are also undercurrents of Twin Peaks in this season’s Goliath — and not just because Sherilyn Fenn and Ana de la Reguera are in the cast of both, with the latter resurrecting her role of Marisol Silva from Goliath Season 2 and still controlling more than she should as Mayor of LA.
+There are also undercurrents of Twin Peaks in this season’s Goliath — and not just because Sherilyn Fenn and Ana de la Reguera are in the cast of both, with the latter resurrecting her role of Marisol Silva from Goliath Season 2 and still controlling more than she should as Mayor of Los Angeles.

 Twenty-four hour party people